 Retrievers are remarkably versatile and take to training as easily as they take to water.
 They have an innate ability to follow commands and a strong desire to please, which makes training a breeze.

-Like all dogs, the early you begin training your Labrador Retriever puppy, the easier the training process will be.
+Like all dogs, the early you begin training your Retriever puppy, the easier the training process will be.
 The key to achieving amazing training results is to be confident, consistent and positive throughout each training session.
 And don’t forget that food is always a great motivator.

 Housebreaking begins the moment you bring your new Retriever puppy home and introduce it to its new environment.
 Your puppy will be very excited to explore its surroundings and learn about its new home.

 Puppies learn by putting things in their mouths.
 As retrievers, Retriever puppies are especially inclined to pick things up in their mouth and carry it around.
-Therefore, it’s very important that new Labrador Retriever owners keep a close eye on their puppy for the first few months until it learns what it should and shouldn’t do.
+Therefore, it’s very important that new Golden Retriever owners keep a close eye on their puppy for the first few months until it learns what it should and shouldn’t do.

 We recommend confining your puppy to one room of the house for the first couple of days with their bed, water, food and toys.
-Once they have become used to that room, you can begin to introduce your Labrador Retriever puppy to the rest of the family.
+Once they have become used to that room, you can begin to introduce your Golden Retriever puppy to the rest of the family.